 We further recall that Recommendation 8 notes that these measures should be "focused and proportionate" and in-line with a risk-based approach.
 A "one size fits all" approach to address all NPOs is not appropriate.
-Furthermore, the Interpretive Note to Recommendation 8 stresses the vital role played by NPOs "providing essential services, comfort and hope to those in need around the world," and that the focused measures adopted by countries to protect NPOs from terrorist financing abuse "should not disrupt or discourage legitimate charitable activities."
+The Furthermore, the Interpretive Note to Recommendation 8 stresses the vital role played by NPOs "providing essential services, comfort and hope to those in need around the world," and that the focused measures adopted by countries to protect NPOs from terrorist financing abuse "should not disrupt or discourage legitimate charitable activities."
 In this sense, assessment proceedings should address not only problems caused by under-regulation of the NPO sector but also tackle shortcomings linked to over-regulation, a phenomenon negatively affecting civil society globally.
-Additionally, the note that complying with the FATF Recommendations should be implemented in a manner which respects a country's obligations under the Charter of the United Nations and international human rights law to promote universal respect for, and observance of, fundamental human rights and freedoms, such as freedom of expression, religion or belief, and freedom of peaceful assembly and of association.
-A contraction of the terror of the united Nations and international human rights and freedoms, such as freedom of expression, religion or belief, and freedom of peaceful assembly and of association.
+Additionally, we note that complying with the FATF Recommendations should be implemented in a manner which respects a country's obligations under the Charter of the United Nations and international human rights law to promote universal respect for, and observance of, fundamental human rights and freedoms, such as freedom of expression, religion or belief, and freedom of peaceful assembly and of association.

-The Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism has previously called on the FATF and FATF-style regional bodies to implement human rights benchmarking and guidance with similar levels of specificity and comprehensiveness as the recommendations addressing financial measures to facilitate human rights-compliant implementation.
-The application and enforcement of "soft law" counter-terrorism
+The Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism has previously called on the FATF